Discover more from Weekend Wisdom - Dan Isaacman

 Start at a specific memory of the past and try and expand on the idea or scenario.

 I have fond memories of living in a specific house in my youth.
-I use this as an anchor in an attempt to explore other memories and then let my mind wander.
+I use this as an anchor to explore other memories and let my mind wander.

 If you are at a loss for ideas, take a moment to thank your ancestors.
 How many generations can you conceptualise?

-Can you fathom the life of your great grandparents and their struggles and how lucky you are to be alive?
+Can you fathom the life of your great grandparents and their struggles and all their choices and decisions that led to you.

 2. Crack a Smile